near/docs/docs/2.develop/contracts/serialization.md

 #### Receiving Data
-When a user calls executes the method, the contract receive the value encoded in JSON (e.g. `"{\"a_number\":0, \"b_number\":\"100\"}"`) and proceed to (de)serialize it into the correct object (`A{0, 100}`) .
+When a user calls and executes the `method`, the contract receive the value encoded in JSON (e.g. `"{\"a_number\":0, \"b_number\":\"100\"}"`) and proceed to (de)serialize it into the correct object (`A{0, 100}`) .